ULRICH KRIEGER

 Alan Licht: guitar | Lee Ranaldo: guitar, electronics | Ulrich Krieger: sax, sax-tronics | Tim Barnes: drums, percussions, electronics

-"Synchronicity, not synchronization / Motion, not film / Sound, not soundtrack / Action, not concert"
+"Synchronicity, not synchronization / Motion, not film / Sound, not soundtrack /

 Limited edition: 1.500 copies in beautiful digi-sleeve.